 Historic Navigation Aids

 The coral reefs enjoyed today by many were at one time considered a terrible menace to life and property because they caused hundreds of shipwrecks.
-In the nineteenth century, the U.S. Federal Government installed beacons and lighthouses along the reef to make maritime commerce safer.
+In the 19th century, the U.S. Federal Government installed beacons and lighthouses along the reef to make maritime commerce safer.
 As new navigation aids were installed, historic beacons were gradually claimed by the sea.
 Yet, remnants of these beacons are visible today on the seafloor.
 Stories of shipwreck and avoidance are embodied in the physical remains of these historic navigational aids.

 This project was made possible through grant funding from NOAA's Preserve America Initiative.